-The Art Department encourages students to travel and study abroad.
-Students must take into consideration, however, that require d courses for juniors in each wing, ArtH 301 and ArtS 319, prepare students for the independent research and/or independent artistic production which is the focus of the senior year.
+Although the Art Department encourages students to travel and study abroad, we feel that it is very important for students to begin their major with the required seminar in their junior year.
+The junior seminars, ARTH 301 and ARTS 319, prepare students for the independent research and/or independent artistic production which is the focus of the senior year.

-- Art History students must take ArtH 301 in their junior year unless they are planning to study abroad for a full year; in th at case, they may take the required class in their senior year (and should consider taking the course as a second-semester sophomore).
+- Art History students must take ARTH 301 in their junior year unless they are planning to study abroad for a full year; in that case, they may take the required class in their senior year (and should consider taking the course as a second-semester sophomore).

 Study Abroad Credit